Local Gaussian cross-spectrum analysis: Visualisations and interpretations

 The multivariate time series sample to be considered in this section will be a bivariate subset of the (log-returns of the) tetravariate \EuStockMarkets-sample from the \texttt{datasets}-package of \Rref{R}, \citet{R_manual}.
 This data-set has been selected since it has a length that should be large enough to justify the assumption that the observed features in the \Co-, \Quad- and \Phase-plots are not solely there due to small sample variation.

 The \EuStockMarkets contains 1860 daily closing prices collected in the period 1991-1998, from the following four major European stock indices: Germany DAX (Ibis), Switzerland SMI, France CAC, and UK FTSE.
-The data was sampled in business time, i.e., weekends and holidays was omitted.
+The data was sampled in business time, i.e., weekends and holidays were omitted.

-The log-returns of the \EuStockMarkets values gives a tetravariate data-set that it seems natural to model with some multivariate GARCH-type model, and the \Rpackage \Rref{rmgarch}, \citet{rmgarch_Ghalanos}, was thus used for that purpose.
-Note that the present paper only aims at showing how this kind of analysis can be performed, so only one very simple model was investigated -- which thus gave a rather badly fitted model for the data at hand.
+The log-returns of the \EuStockMarkets values gives a tetravariate data-set that it seems natural to model with some multivariate GARCH-type model, and the \Rpackage \Rref{rmgarch}, \citet{rmgarch_Ghalanos}, was used for that purpose.
+Note that the present paper only aims at showing how this kind of analysis can be performed, so only one very simple model was investigated --- which thus gave a rather poor model for the data at hand.

+The local Gaussian approach presented here is based on a pseudo-normalisation of the marginal distributions.
+It is thus in essence properties of the copula-structures of the time series that are revealed here, and a practitioner should supplement this approach by methods that also extracts information from the original marginals.